 For a smooth integration process we provide an Integration Guide with information for the different use cases.
-Before you start the development we like to have a call with you to discuss the integration process.
-Please contact us to schedule a call: [email protected]
+To get a Demo API key or if you have any questions, please do not hesitate to contact us ([email protected]).

 As we only support JSON data, the API expects the Content-Type header to be set to application/json.